igor-makarov/xcake/docs/Xcode Project Support.md

 - Specify build settings via configurations
 - Simple methods for creating iOS, Mac and WatchOS Applications.
 - Simple methods for creating Unit Tests
+- Build Phases are generated implicity and can be specified explicity for:
+    - Copy Headers
+    - Link Libraries
+    - Shell Script

 ## Configuration